For various and sundry reasons, I am rerunning this post today...

 I had an awful first impression of one of my current favorite friends when she got after me about not paying enough attention to her child during children's church--at a time when I was the only teacher down there in the church basement with 25 kids (wild, chair-hopping ones of every age) week after week.
 But now she and I are great buddies, the best friend I have nearby.

 The lessons?
 Here's some hope if you've made a few bad first impressions, yourself.
-Not all bad first impressions are fatal (even if society tells you so).
+Not all bad first impressions are fatal (even if society tells you so.
+Society is not always right, you know, and neither are all old sayings.).

 And too, don't be quick to write-off people or tv shows or books or shops--or anything else.
 You may just be erasing something very special.
 Something (or someone) you would have treasured if you'd given them a second chance.